 I think that courses and certifications are awesome if you have the interest, time and funding.
 Always check with your employer first, most will cover the cost or help with the cost because it’s a win-win situation.
 They get an employee who is better trained, the employee gains more marketable skills.

 Certificates are not necessarily the most important item for all fields - what matters most in my field is practical knowledge and the ability to demonstrate that.
 However, education matters in the sense that it can help to develop practical knowledge, which is very important.

 What advice do you have for someone wanting to move into a position like yours?

 In terms of career progression, the path I took was probably consistent with many others.
 First, you must work as an individual contributor and build deep knowledge in a particular domain.
 Pick an area, and go deep there.
 Go deep enough that you can start to direct the larger work efforts and lead the team technically.
 Transitioning into full time management is then a good (but not the only) natural progression.
 After managing a team directly, the next step is to build out solutions that address problems requiring multiple teams to coordinate.
 In other words, help groups coordinate together to achieve something bigger than what they could have achieved on their own.
 Then, look to supporting and coordinating groups of leaders.

 The first step is to become a domain expert.
 Whatever is interesting to you - you can’t go wrong.
 Something you’re personally excited about.
 Don’t waste your time!
 If you’re not interested in the work you’re doing, try to limit the time you spend doing it and find a job or project that you are interested in.
 Don’t give up, and don’t take things too personally.
 You will have failures - worry if you’re not failing enough!
 Each day you should have at least one failure.
 If not, you’re not taking enough risks.

 The other advice I have is, be authentic with people and have authentic connections.
-Don’t be afraid to always be honest, (though always with compassion).Posted almost 4 years ago
+Don’t be afraid to always be honest, (though always with compassion).Posted about 4 years ago